Did Harvey Wade See the Second Oswald?

 Garrison's lead memo from November 1967 mentions Harvey Wade:

-Here is one of the photos shown to Harvey Wade who was the Oswald look-alike.
+Here is one of the photos shown to Harvey Wade in the hope that he might recognize the person he identified as Oswald.
 You can also see many other photos taken at Jack Ruby's club.